Virginia holds on to extend streak against No. 15 UNC, 44-41 | WTOP

 The Cavaliers, who allowed a touchdown on the second play at Miami last week, waited twice as long this time.
 After Howell hit Garrett Walston for 15 yards on third-and-4, he connected with Dyami Brown behind De’Vante Cross for 54 yards and a 7-0 lead after just 1:25.

-North Carolina had another drive that took even less time when Howell, on the first play after a fair catch at the 24, hit Khafre Brown on a slant.
+North Carolina had another drive that took even less time when Howell, on the first play after a fair catch at the 24, hit Khafre Brown on a slant and Brown went 76 yards for a TD.

 The Tar Heels almost pulled even before halftime.
 After passes of 36 yards to Dyami Brown and 29 yards to Dazz Newsome, a pass interference call against Antonio Clary moved the ball to the 2.
 North Carolina tried a lateral to Newsome, who bobbled the ball.
 In the ensuing scramble to recover the loose ball, time ran out on the half.